 Furnace Installation in Small-Town Ontario: 2026 Rural Homeowner Guide

 If you live in Deseronto, Desbarats, Greely, Carlisle, Belle River, Orillia, or any of the hundreds of small Ontario towns outside the GTA, finding a reliable HVAC installer can be harder than anywhere in Toronto.
 The companies you see in ads are urban-focused, wait times stretch into weeks, and pricing isn't always transparent.
-This guide covers what rural Ontario homeowners should know about furnace installation in 2026 — costs, fuel options, rebate access, and what a proper rural install actually looks like.
+This guide covers what rural Ontario homeowners should know about furnace installation in 2026 — costs, fuel options, and what a proper rural install actually looks like.

 What's different about rural Ontario furnace installs